janetvanbilsen/Twitter-Mining-Raspberry_Pi/README.md

 * `secret_token_secret = '*********************************************'`<br />

 #### Twitter Search ####
-Initialise the keywords that you would like to search using Streaming API.
-To do so, change the default terms in `collect_tweets_master.py`:<br />
+Initialise the keywords that you would like to search using Streaming API in the `collect_tweets_master.py` file.
+To do so, change the default terms :<br />

 `keywords = ['keyword1', 'keyword2', 'keyword3']`<br />